Soul-Burn/janky-quality/resources/description.md

 Quality modules inspired by FFF-375, but very janky!

-* Quality modules as items
+* Quality modules as items - not actually modules you can put in machines
-* Various assembler variations with baked in quality modules
+* Various crafting machine variations with baked in quality modules, assemble from machine and modules
 * Quality upgrades for many items, inspired by the FFF
 * Recycling